- Module 1: The dawn of AI-native platform engineering

 |

-Why this certification? |
+Why this course? |

-Unlike other programs, this certification blends technical, product, and business frameworks so you can actually build and scale a successful platform initiative, not just understand the tech. |
+Unlike other programs, this course blends technical, product, and business frameworks so you can actually build and scale a successful platform initiative, not just understand the tech. |

 |